The hydrodynamic evolution of binary black holes embedded within the vertically stratified disks of active galactic nuclei: Introduction

 Once embedded within the AGN disk, BBH evolution is driven by a combination of three-body and hydrodynamic interactions.
 Repeated single-double encounters increasingly harden binaries.
 It is estimated that within $\lesssim10$ encounters, a BBH can be sufficiently hardened such that gravitational waves can merge the binary within a Hubble time \citep{leigh_2018}.
 At the same time, gaseous torques from the disk influence the center-of-mass motion of the BBH.
 Depending on the assumed AGN disk profile, these gaseous torques can be negative far from the SMBH and positive close to the SMBH, causing embedded objects to become stuck in `migration traps' \citep{lyra_2010,paardekooper_2010,paardekooper_2011}.
 Within a populated migration trap, the rate of BH and BBH interactions are increased, potentially leading to rapid merger times \citep{secunda_2019,secunda_2020}.

 In these models, a critical ingredient is gas drag that exerts negative torques on the binary that help it inspiral on short timescales.
 Typically, this effect is included using semi-analytic prescriptions \citep{tagawa_2016,tagawa_2018,mckernan_2018}.
-These prescriptions are often motivated by more detailed hydrodynamic simulations of accreting binaries \citep[e.g.,][]{andrea_2019}, yet hydrodynamic studies of embedded BBHs remain rare.
-Notable exceptions include \cite{baruteau_2011} and more recently \cite{li_2021}, who both simulated the two-dimensional hydrodynamic evolution of the AGN disk coupled with the orbital evolution of the embedded BBH.
-However, these works focused on large mass ratios (appropriate for $\lesssim10^6-10^7\,M_\odot$ SMBHs) and thin AGN disks.
-For heavier ($\gtrsim10^7\,M_\odot$) SMBHs or thicker AGN disks, the disk scale height can very well be larger than the BBH sphere of influence, making the accretion flow inherently three-dimensional.
+These prescriptions are often motivated by more detailed hydrodynamic simulations of accreting binaries \citep[e.g.,][]{andrea_2019}, with hydrodynamic studies of embedded BBHs being only recently studied. \nko{These studies include two-dimensional global simulations \citep{baruteau_2011,li_2021}, and local shearing box simulations in both two \citep{li_2022a,li_lai_2022a} and three \citep{dempsey_2022} dimensions.
+These simulations have generally focused on cases where the Hill radius of the embedded binary is larger than the scale height of the AGN disk, though often the scale height can be comparable or larger than the BBH sphere of influence. }

-In this work, we study the properties of the accretion flow surrounding embedded BBHs in vertically stratified AGN disks and explore its consequences on their long-term evolution.
+In this work, we use three-dimensional hydrodynamic simulations to study the properties of the accretion flow surrounding embedded BBHs in vertically stratified AGN disks and explore its consequences on their long-term evolution.
 In Section \ref{sec:approach}, we consider the flow geometry surrounding embedded BBHs and contextualize them within AGN disk models.
 We describe our numerical method and present the results of our hydrodynamic simulations in Section \ref{sec:results}.
 We apply these results in Section \ref{sec:evolution}, where we study the long-term evolutionary tracks of embedded BBHs as they migrate through the host disk.
 Finally, in Section \ref{sec:discussion} we discuss the implications of our results for gravitational-wave sources, possible electromagnetic signatures, potential caveats and then provide a summary of our findings.